elp2/advent_of_code/2021/README.md

 Ultimately, I'm pretty happy with my solution except I missed the instructions that you needed to keep exploding, until you split.
 Breaking the explode into before/after arrays was simpler than trying to create after the fact.
 And easier to verify.

+# Day 19

+This was a fun one.
+I solved Part 1 on a plane.

+# Day 20

+This was actually somewhat tricky since the empty spaces "flashed" on and off.
+I had some boundry issues.

+# Day 21

+I originally had problems with this since I forgot to reset the global variables I was using for the part 1 dice.
+Otherwise part 2 fell quickly as soon as I realized there were 3 dice.
+I think generally I overthought this problem a lot and it was pretty easy looking back on it.

 # Day 22

 I originally had a different "subtract" method of dividing which I couldn't get to work.
 This one made it a lot simpler by considering the all the possible boxes resulting from the subtraction and removing the ones which were not valid.